Lageos/pyrocket/README.md

 pyrocket
 ========

-Small Amateur 1D Rocket Simulation Script
+Small Amateur 1D Rocket Simulation Program

 ## What is Implemented